Brownies For Two (Ramekin Brownies)

 Imagine serving warm gooey brownies with chocolate ice cream.
 About halfway through, the dessert becomes too rich to finish.
 Serve it with vanilla ice cream, and it’s gone in no time.

-Try your hand at making a pint of Homemade Vanilla Ice Cream, but there’s also no shame in buying a carton either.
+Try your hand at making a pint of vanilla bean ice cream, but there’s also no shame in buying a carton either.

 How To Freeze Ramekin Brownies